-Securing election infrastructure is a national security priority.
+Securing election infrastructure and ensuring an election free from foreign interference are national security priorities.
 Threats to election systems are constantly evolving, so defending these systems requires constant vigilance, innovation, and adaptation.
 State and local election officials nationwide are responsible for the operation and administration of elections.
 As the lead federal agency responsible for securing the Nation’s elections, CISA partners with election owners, operators, and other stakeholders to enhance the security and resilience of election infrastructure, and to ensure the confidentiality, integrity, and availability of the free and fair elections foundational to the American way of life.

 #Protect2020 focuses on building outreach programs to engage local election officials in the over 8,000 election jurisdictions across the country in order to further assist elections officials’ efforts to identify and plan for potential vulnerabilities to election infrastructure ahead of and during the 2020 election season.
 In addition to engaging election officials, CISA’s 2020 efforts include engaging political campaigns, political parties, and political committees at the national level as the work to prepare for the 2020 elections.